 West Nile virus rarely affects UK travellers

 Very few people coming back to the UK have the virus.
 No one has got the virus while in the UK.

 There's no vaccine for WNV.
-You should avoid mosquito bites when visiting high-risk areas by wearing insect sprays and using mosquito nets.
+You should avoid mosquito bites when visiting high-risk areas by using insect sprays and mosquito nets.

 Symptoms of WNV